 The Leadership Alliance is an academic consortium of 33 institutions of higher learning, including leading research and teaching college and universities whose mission is to develop underrepresented students into outstanding leaders and role models in academia, business and the public sector.

-MARC U-STAR awards provide support for students underrepresented in the biomedical and behavioral sciences to improve their preparation for high-caliber graduate training at the Ph.D. level.
+U-RISE awards provide support for students underrepresented in the biomedical and behavioral sciences to improve their preparation for high-caliber graduate training at the Ph.D. level.
 The program also supports efforts to strengthen the science course curricula, pedagogical skills of faculty, and biomedical research training at institutions with significant enrollments of students from underrepresented groups.

 The Meyerhoff Graduate Fellows Program focuses on promoting cultural diversity in the biomedical sciences at the graduate level.
 Funded by an NIH/MBRS Initiative for Minority Student Development (IMSD) grant, UMBC graduate students are supported while receiving their Ph.D. in one of the following areas: Biochemistry; Biological Sciences; Chemistry; Chemical and Biochemical Engineering; Chemistry-Biology Interface; Mechanical Engineering; Molecular and Cell Biology; Neuroscience and Cognitive Science; Psychology; and Toxicology.